shadowpeak100/GoMemoryProfiling/README.md

 # GoMemoryProfiling

 The following is a demonstration on using various profiling tools within go.
-There are 3 different main folders, one each of CPU, memory and trace profiling.
+There are 3 different main folders, each demonstrating a different type of profiling: CPU, memory and trace.

 ## Profiling tools can be accessed either live or after file generation
 ### Viewing live: